yourbasic/api/README.md

 Grand ideas and theories aside, in the end all human artefacts are built by putting together the right bits and pieces.
-This chapter contains a collection of API building blocks that have proven there worth over time.
+This is a growing list of tried-and-true API building blocks.

 ### Keep it consistent